 In engineering, Aali signed off on the port engineer's data pad and let them go.
 Having worked side by side with them, she didn't need to check their work so she watched them escape before the press circus returned.
 Looking into the berth, Aali saw some media-types stationed 'on the scene' in case anything new happened.
 Their number had shrunk since she looked, but grown since the fiasco at the trade fair ended.
 And some reporters had returned.
 Seeing things fairly clear down below, Aali decided to head up to the galley to get some food.
 Arriving in the lounge, she saw the Scout she'd been introduced to cooking a meal fit for one.
 Emkir was on the comms in the lounge and not looking very pleased.
 Looking up from the call, he was just finishing, Emkir asked Aali, "Are you hungry?"
 He then looked around, asking the air "Where's Rol?" before remembering the retired marine was at the trade fair with the Knights.
 Taking a moment to be polite, he finished with the Seneschalate tech and disconnected.
 Emkir then let the media capture program run while he and Aali scared up some food.

-As they discussed the invitation, Zach said what Ms. Vik was thinking, "That means I don't have to go."
-Talking about the next day's events, Zimzod was a bit unhappy that they'd miss the Launch of the INS Nakhikhariin Min-Dow Strike Cruiser.
+Talking about the invitation, Zach said what Ms. Vik was thinking, "That means I don't have to go."
+Still, Zimzod was a bit unhappy that they'd miss the Launch of the INS Nakhikhariin Min-Dow Strike Cruiser.
 He'd have preferred that, but the lunch and Duke were more important.
-Soon, the port taxi slowed to a stop and they were stopped outside the berth, waiting as a huge and slowly moving vehicle tried to maneuver into the berth entrance.
+Soon, the port taxi slowed to a stop and they were stopped outside the berth, waiting as a huge and slowly moving vehicle worked to edge its way into the berth entrance.
 Between that vehicle and them was another smaller carrier, waiting to enter too.
 The larger vehicle was marked 'Tequesta Spares', the shop where they'd bought the grav-wreck.
 When he saw this, Brian said he'd handle the delivery.
 The other truck appeared to be from one of the myriad local catering services, and Zach realized it was the food stocking supplies they'd ordered for the galley in the port berth.
 He said he'd handle that and followed Brian, who'd disembarked to guide the Tequesta delivery into the berth.Delivering The Goods And Dinner

 In the ship's galley, Aiden, Emkir and Aali were cooking when they heard a buzz begin from the berth entrance.
 Emkir grabbed a headset, answering to find it was the vehicle delivery he'd been warned about.
 The man on the comms asked for someone to open the berth as his driver got the truck into the entry.
 Confirming they were warned and waiting for the delivery, Emkir told Aali to help with the work and told the caller she was on the way.
 They disconnected and Emkir went back to cooking.
 Aali went below-decks to meet with the delivery crew as Brian exited the port taxi to guide the truck in.
 As Brian approached him from behind, the driver said "Well, Damn!
 That was fast." with a smile.
 At the same time, Zach approached the catering truck, who's driver seemed happy, and in no rush, to get things done.
 When Zach knocked on the man's window, it took a short discussion for him to realize Zach was from the ship.